kevinlekiller/eso-linux-launcher/README.md

 # eso-linux-launcher
 Launcher for Elder Scrolls Online on Linux with a addon updater and a TTC price table updater.

-Starts ESO through steam, keeps addons updated with https://www.esoui.com, keeps TTC price table up to date https://us.tamrieltradecentre.com/
+Starts ESO through steam and closes the ESO launcher once ESO starts (this is reported to improve performance), keeps addons updated with https://www.esoui.com, keeps TTC price table up to date https://us.tamrieltradecentre.com/

 By default this is setup to work with the steam version of ESO, check ell.sh for the comments up top if you want to use it without steam.